-It was awful.
-More like a soft-core movie with the thinnest of plots (I was a horny teenager).
-Despite its terrible premise, style, and plot my friends loved it and it was passed around our school (bear in mind this was in the prehistoric days of no broadband or smartphones).
+It was awful, like a soft-core movie with the thinnest of plots (I was a horny teenager).
+Despite its terrible premise, style, and plot, my friends loved it, and it was passed around our school (bear in mind this was in the prehistoric days of no broadband or smartphones).

 People I didn’t even know were reading it and passing it around.
-In fact, a couple of years later, a former girlfriend who was from another school told me she too had also read it and it had travelled around her school as well.
+In fact, a couple of years later, a former girlfriend who was from another school told me she too had also read it, and it had traveled around her school as well.

-I think it was this lack of confidence in my skills which is why I never took the craft any further as I always thought I was never good enough; writing wasn’t a thing for people like me.
+I think this lack of confidence in my skills, which is why I never took the craft any further as I always thought I was never good enough; writing wasn’t a thing for people like me.

-Another near decade past and the story just remained in my head until my last girlfriend (fed up of me moaning about wishing I was a writer but never actually doing anything about it) brought me a leather-bound notebook and laptop and told me to write.
+Another near-decade past, and the story just remained in my head until my last girlfriend (fed up with me moaning about wishing I was a writer but never actually doing anything about it) brought me a leather-bound notebook and laptop and told me to write.
 So, I did.

-Starting at the end and working backwards.
-A year of planning and rough drafting and I had created my own world.
-Another year of rewrites and editing and finally I had my complete manuscript.
+Starting at the end and working backward.
+After a year of planning and rough drafting, and I had created my own world.
+Another year of rewrites and editing, and finally, I had my complete manuscript.

 It wasn’t picked up, so I gave up on it for another year.
-In that time, I took a short writing course and from which I learnt why it failed.
-Taking the advice from the coursework I revisited it and improved it greatly.
+In that time, I took a short writing course and from which I learned why it failed.
+Taking the advice from the coursework, I revisited it and improved it greatly.
 It was a mammoth 184,000 words — far too long for a depute novel from an unknown author.

 What does a typical day look like?

 I get up at about 10 a.m.
-First few hours is online presence work: spend an hour or two on Twitter, checking notifications, following new people, liking posts, replying to people, setting my posts up for the day and so.
+The first few hours is online presence work: spend an hour or two on Twitter, checking notifications, following new people, liking posts, replying to people, setting my posts up for the day, and so.

 This is followed by gift opening on Pokémon Go and email account checking.
 Then lunch at about 1 p.m. where I try to take a break from screens for an hour (usually ends up being only half an hour).

-I have to set an alarm to remind me to eat as I am awful at losing myself in whatever I am doing and forgetting to eat.
-Once fed I carry on writing my current work-in-process or editing.
-This takes me up till about five-ish then I eat again.
+I have to set the alarm to remind me to eat as I am awful at losing myself in whatever I am doing and forgetting to eat.
+Once fed, I carry on writing my current work-in-process or editing.
+This takes me up till about five-ish, then I eat again.

-Afterwards I go on Pokémon Go hunt for two or three hours (my only real exercise).
+Afterward, I go on a Pokémon hunt for two or three hours (my only real exercise).
 When my batteries start to die, I return home and back on writing or editing until usually midnight.
-After that, it’s binging TV series or movies.
+After that, it's binging TV series or movies.

 That is if I am having a good productive day.
-As I have not been published yet I feel guilty if I am not doing something towards that goal.
+As I have not been published yet, I feel guilty if I do not do something towards that goal.

 When I finally get published, I will do away with mornings all together as I much prefer writing through the night.